 Haiti is the poorest country in the Western hemisphere, with 80 percent of the population living below the poverty line.

 In Haiti, 54 percent live in abject poverty.
-Two-thirds of children suffer from malnutrition and 117 of every 1,000 children die before reaching their fifth birthday.
+Two-thirds of children suffer from malnutrition and 1 out of 14 children die before reaching their fifth birthday.